UN condemns North Korea for firing missiles as people starve

 Presenting the resolution on behalf of the European Union, Estonian Deputy Ambassador Minna-Liina Lind said rights violations in North Korea "are too often overlooked due to the headline-grabbing missile and nuclear issue."

-North Korea's envoy said his government "categorically rejects" the resolution, dismissing it as a political ploy to undermine the Pyongyang leadership.
+North Korea's Ambassador Ja Song Nam said his government "categorically rejects" the resolution, dismissing it as a political ploy to undermine the Pyongyang leadership.

+The ambassador took a swipe at the United States for presenting two sanctions resolutions that were recently adopted by the Security Council, condemning the "barbarian" measures as a "despicable violation of human rights and a genocide crime."

 The resolution also expressed concern that reunions of separated families on the Korean peninsula have been suspended since October 2015.